OSGConnect/connectbook/generate-add-sshkey.md

 * Step 2: Add your public key to the submit host.
 You can do this either by updating your profile on OSG Connect website or by editing the file `/home/username/.ssh/authorized_keys` that is located in the submit host.

-After comoleting the above two steps, you can log in from local machine (your laptop or desktop) to the submit host (login.osgconnect.net) using ssh
+After comoleting the above two steps, you can log in from local machine (your laptop or desktop) to the submit host (login.osgconnect.net) using ssh on a unix machine

      ssh username@login.osgconnect.net

+or using Putty on a windows machine

 ## Step 1: Generating SSH-Keys